ShawnDong98/RDLUF_MixS2/README.md

 Run show_real.m
 ```

+###

 ## Acknowledgements

 Our code is heavily borrowed from [MST](https://github.com/caiyuanhao1998/MST)  and [DGSMP](https://github.com/TaoHuang95/DGSMP), thanks for their generous open source.

+## Citation

+If this code helps you, please consider citing our works:

+@inproceedings{mst,
+  title={Residual Degradation Learning Unfolding Framework with Mixing Priors across Spectral and Spatial for Compressive Spectral Imaging},
+  author={Yubo Dong and Dahua Gao and Tian Qiu and Yuyan Li and Minxi Yang and Guangming Shi},
+  booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+  year={2023}
+}